There are several common skin conditions of the feet that can be problematic and may require medical intervention, including:

-Dr. Neitzel will do a thorough examination of your foot and press on the lump to see if it is moveable.
-She may also remove a small amount of fluid for evaluation.
-In some instances, she may order an x-ray and other imaging studies to confirm the diagnosis.
+Our podiatrists will do a thorough examination of your foot and press on the lump to see if it is moveable.
+They may also remove a small amount of fluid for evaluation.
+In some instances, we may order an x-ray and other imaging studies to confirm the diagnosis.

 What is the treatment for a ganglion cyst?

 There are both nonsurgical and surgical treatment options available for ganglion cysts.

 Nonsurgical options may include:

 Monitoring the cyst, but no treatment.
 If the cyst isn’t causing any pain or discomfort, your doctor may choose to watch it over a period of time.

 Shoe Modifications.
 Your doctor may recommend that you wear different shoes that don’t rub or irritate the cyst.
 You may also be advised to place a pad inside the shoe to reduce any pressure against the cyst.